dyusuf/BinfoNet/README.md

 # BinfoNet

 ⚡ Maintained fork of the original [AxoWise project](https://github.com/BackofenLab/AxoWise) by the BackofenLab.
-🧪 Now under active development by [AxoForge](https://github.com/AxoForge).
+🧪 Now under active development by [Dilmurat Yusuf](https://github.com/dyusuf).

 AxoWise is a web service tool engineered to convert complex networks of knowledge into contextual insights through interactive visualization and AI techniques.